Charles Pinkham (politician): Biography

 Pinkham was a member of the Metropolitan Water Board from its inception, as well as being a J.P. from 1900, and Deputy Chairman of Willesden Bench from 1912.
 He had a reputation "for making witty remarks and giving sage advice from the Bench at Willesden" and was reportedly often quoted in the London papers.
 His portrait was unveiled at Willesden Police Court in 1928.

 On 17 July 1914 there was a public presentation to Pinkham on behalf of the residents of Willesden in recognition of his 25 years service on the Local Board and U.D.C.
-During the First World War Pinkham swore in recruits twice a day, and later was chairman of the Local War Tribunal.
+During World War I Pinkham swore in recruits twice a day, and later was chairman of the Local War Tribunal.
 Both his sons served in the war.
 He assisted in raising two battalions of the 9th Middlesex (Willesden's Territorial unit, based at Pound Lane, Willesden) and, in 1916, a Volunteer battalion (essentially sort of First World War Home Guard units, the Volunteers were popularly known as the 'Gorgeous Wrecks' because of the G.R., for 'Government Recognition', on their brassards) of which he was honorary colonel.
 He was allowed to retain his rank after the war.
 He also raised money for the wounded and was chairman of two local hospitals.
 Towards the end of the war he was awarded the OBE.

 Pinkham was knighted in 1928.
-In 1930 he was made High Sheriff of Middlesex.
+In 1930 he was made Sheriff of Middlesex.

 He was also chairman of the London Devonian Association and active on its committees.
 Still capable of talking in Devonian dialect when in the right company, he rarely went on holiday except to Devon.